artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

-So, to look at setting the size we've found it easiest to deal with setting the height of the SearchBar in our subclass on `setFrame` and setting the height of the new frame before it goes to the subclass.
+So, to look at setting the size we've found it easiest to deal with that in an overrode `setFrame` and setting the height of the new frame before it goes to the super class.
 As the search bar doesn't change its height between state changes like text insertion it shouldn't pose a problem to have it hardcoded.

 ``` objc
 - (void)setFrame:(CGRect)frame {